 The Korean Ministry Plan worked to develop new partnerships with central conferences, autonomous Methodist denominations, and other global organizations.
-In particular, the Plan collaborated with Global Ministries and the Korean Association of the UMC in a mission project in Japan and Mongolia.
+In particular, the Plan collaborated with the Global Ministries and the Korean Association of the UMC in a mission project in Japan, Korea, and Mongolia.
 A team visited these countries to train clergy and laity in small-group ministry utilizing the English edition of "Longing to Meet You."
 A similar project focused on the Korean diaspora in Europe.

 II.
-KOREAN MINISTRY PLAN GOALS FOR 2021-2024: THE UNITED METHODIST COUNCIL ON KOREAN MINISTRIES
+KOREAN MINISTRY PLAN GOALS FOR 2025-2028: THE UNITED METHODIST COUNCIL ON KOREAN MINISTRIES

 Across the past quadrennia, the Korean American National Plan faithfully served The United Methodist Church in strengthening Korean American ministries.
-Now, Korean ministries are important and influential not only in the national church, but also globally, a fact reflected in the change of the name to "Korean Ministry Plan."
+Now, Korean ministries are important and influential not only in the national church, but also globally, a fact reflected in the change of the name to "Korean Ministry Plan," a glocal (global-local) plan

-The Korean Ministry Plan goals for 2017-2020 reflect three of the four focus areas of The United Methodist Church: leadership development, congregational development, and ministry with the poor.
+The Korean Ministry Plan goals for 2025-2028 reflect three of the four focus areas of The United Methodist Church: leadership development, congregational development, and ministry with the poor.
 Following are eight specific goals of the plan for the next quadrennium.